-Be sure to use the library's web page to guide you in finding more resources and how to use the library.
-Go to www.wdt.edu, go to Current Students, then a directory will appear, then find the Library.
+Be sure to use the library's web page at www.wdt.edu to guide you in finding more resources and how to use the library.

 LEGAL RESOURCE CENTER

 The Legal Resource Center is a law library specifically designed for the Paralegal program.
 The LRC provides students with a convenient and quiet study area that is close to classes and legal research sources.
 The legal collection consists of regional, federal, and state laws, statutes, and cases which provide an excellent base of resources for paralegal students preparing for their profession.